weggert2/safe-cpp-csv-parser/README.md

 };
 ```

 The constructor takes a file name and optionally a data source.
-If no data source is provided the function tries to open the file with the given name and throws an `error::can_not_open_file exception` on failure.
+If no data source is provided the function tries to open the file with the given name and populates the error.
 If a data source is provided then the file name is only used to format error messages.
 In that case you can essentially put any string there.
 Using a string that describes the data source results in more informative error messages.

 `some_string_type` can be a `std::string` or a `char*`.
 If the data source is a `std::FILE*` then the library will take care of calling `std::fclose`.
 If it is a `std::istream` then the stream is not closed by the library.
 For best performance open the streams in binary mode.
 However using text mode also works. `ByteSourceBase` provides an interface that you can use to implement further data sources.